cryptostorm/voodoo.network/README.md

 # Fun with GRE tunnels and some other stuff

-We still haven't thought up a decent name for this thing, but our `network.wtf` domain will probably be used.

 Basically, this is a way for people to connect to CS and have their outgoing traffic routed through a remote VPS server without exposing the client's real IP to that VPS, or risking the OpenVPN server keys, or leaking any DNS to the VPS.